-If you have leftover pork loin and diced cooked potatoes, don't simply run a replay of the previous night's dinner, turn it into a delicious hash!
+If you have leftover pork and diced cooked potatoes, don't simply run a replay of the previous night's dinner, turn it into a delicious hash.
 This easy skillet dish uses pork loin, but you can use any leftover simply flavored cooked pork.
 (If your leftover pork turned out on the dry side, this recipe is a great way to revive it.)
-This dish is not only a crowd-pleaser but also a tasty way to extend your meal and make dinner budget-friendly.
+This dish is not only a crowd pleaser but also a tasty way to extend your meal and make dinner budget friendly.

-The condensed cream of mushroom soup creates a nice creamy sauce, and the peas and carrots make it a well-balanced meal, as well as add some color.
+The condensed cream of mushroom soup creates a nice creamy sauce, and the peas and carrots make it a well-balanced meal while adding some color.
 Worcestershire, Tabasco, and paprika give the dish a bit of a kick.
 Feel free to dress up the finished hash with some extra paprika and fresh chopped parsley.
 You can serve this dish with biscuits or cornbread and a tossed salad.